nl-digigo/ICDD-NL/docs/validation/6_implementation.md

 ## SHACL implementations
 Various SHACL implementations are available.
 Implementation completeness and quality can vary.
-The following list gives examples of SHACL implementations.
+The following list gives a set of examples of SHACL implementations.

 id   | name   |url   |
 --- | --- | ---